How to Clean White Marble in your Bathroom

 Polished Marble

 Cleaning polished marble counters can be done with the same products used for honed marble.
-These counters aren’t as porous, but they are more prone to etching so you will want to use a soft cloth for cleaning, not a sponge or anything scratchy.
+These counters aren’t as porous but more prone to etching, so you will want to use a soft cloth for cleaning, not a sponge or anything scratchy.
 Choose marble cleaners for the best results, but you can also use soap and water to keep it basic and still get a clean result.

 Related: The Pros and Cons of Common Bathroom Vanity Materials